 #2: Introducing Fish Too Soon

 You’ve done your research.
 You’ve gotten all your equipment purchased and setup.
-Now it’s time to get your fish and throw them in the tank, right?
+Now it’s time to get your underwater inhabitants and throw them in the tank, right?
 Wrong!

-So, practice patience when adding fish to your new aquarium and you’ll avoid one of the biggest mistakes that new fish owners make.
+So, practice patience when adding fish to your new aquarium and you’ll avoid one of the biggest mistakes that new underwater inhabitants owners make.

 #3: Failing to Maintain Your Tank

 Fish may be ‘low maintenance’, but they aren’t ‘no maintenance.’
-If you fail to regularly clean your aquarium and perform basic maintenance, your fish will die.
+If you fail to regularly clean your aquarium and perform basic maintenance, your underwater inhabitants will die.
 Your water will turn green.
 And you’ll end up with a major mess.

 So, what should you do to get around this common (and easy to avoid) mistake?

-On a daily basis, you’ll want to remove excess food, monitor water levels and temperature, and be aware of how your fish look and are acting.
+On a daily basis, you’ll want to remove excess food, monitor water levels and temperature, and be aware of how your underwater inhabitants look and are acting.